 There are a lot of ways your volunteer may grow and change during their semester living abroad.
 Some of those ways will be things you can see externally and others will be internal.
 Kati says:

 "The biggest thing I notice in them is their newfound confidence.
 Living abroad made them have to break out of their comfort zone in many ways, and do that on a daily basis.
 Because of that they became more confident in themselves and in their abilities.

 I also noticed they were very appreciative of what they had when returning home.
-After a semester in China little things like A/C and "normal toilets" [instead of squatters] were a huge deal to them!
+After a semester, little things like A/C were a huge deal to them.
 They learned a lot from the cultures they lived in and saw how grateful the people were even when they sometimes had so little."

 Kati said her girls left with ILP right after high school, taking a break before they started college.
 Knowing this, we asked her if she felt like they had missed out on anything or delayed their plans negatively by taking time to travel and volunteer.

 "I don't feel like they missed out on anything at all.
 Yes, they may be a semester behind compared to some of their friends, but the things they learned and real life lessons they had make that extremely worth it.
 I actually feel like ILP gave them more opportunities to learn about themselves and gave them ideas of things they wanted to add to their plans for the future."

 "It took effort to help their trips become a reality.
 We fundraised and had to put work into preparing them to go.
 But, even though it took work it was absolutely worth it for the experiences they had.
 The friends they met in their ILP groups are still some of their best friends to this day, they learned to serve unselfishly and love others, and they got to see many incredible places that people only dream of seeing in their lifetime."